swan-cern/help/docs/ats/custom_envs.md

 ## NXCALS integration

-The ATS SWAN prototype supports NXCALS users submitting computations to the NXCALS Hadoop cluster from within a CSE.
+ATS SWAN supports NXCALS users submitting computations to the NXCALS Hadoop cluster from within a CSE.
 To enable this:

 1. Include the `nxcals` Python package in the requirements file of the CSE.
 2. Select the NXCALS cluster under "External Computing Resources" → "Spark clusters", in the SWAN form.